-YPT have been involved in the North Korean tourist industry for the past 11+ years, and in that time we have seen massive changes in the way that the DPRK treats tourism to the country.
+YPT have been involved in the North Korean tourist industry for over a decade, and in that time we have seen massive changes in the way that the DPRK treats tourism to the country.

 Times they are a-changin’ (and other clichés you may enjoy)